axyz/react-zoom/README.md

                 y: '5%' // vertical offset in css format (default to "0") }}
             zIndex={99} // zIndex for the modal (default to 1)
+            overlay={someNode} // jsx node element to create a background overlay
         >

             ... // content of the modal